 The benefit of getting factory original Glock components like this mag is that you can rest assured that you are getting the utmost in reliability and compatibility.
 The best features of this mag are the unique steel in polymer design and the capacity.

-We’re rounding out our list with one more product from Glock, and it’s a reliable “big stick” for situations where you’ll need a healthy amount of rounds that you can count on to feed properly
+Our list continues with yet another product from Glock, and it’s a reliable “big stick” for situations where you’ll need a healthy amount of rounds that you can count on to feed properly

 With a capacity of 33 rounds, this magazine is excellent for competitive shooting or for anyone who would like their Glock to have the capacity you’ll get from an AR-15.
 While obviously not suited for concealed carry, it does provide an exceptional number of rounds in a slim package.